 MH-YES Program Description

 The Mid-Hudson Young Environmental Scientists (MH-YES) program is a tiered mentorship field research experience for twelve high school students local to Dutchess County, New York.
-Students are mentored by two undergraduate students, one high school teacher, and two scientists from Cary Institute and Marist College.
+Students are mentored by three undergraduate students, one high school teacher, and three scientists from Cary Institute, Vassar College and Marist College.
 Teams conduct research on pertinent issues concerning the ecology of watersheds in the Hudson Valley, such as emerging pollutants in Hudson River waterways, influences of contaminants on the ecology and hydrology of soils, and habitat modification in streams.
-MH-YES takes place at Cary Institute along the Wappinger Creek in Millbrook, and Marist College and field sites along the Fall Kill Creek in Poughkeepsie.
+MH-YES takes place at Cary Institute along the Wappinger Creek in Millbrook and Marist College and field sites along the Fall Kill Creek in Poughkeepsie

 Approximately four weeks (37 hours per week)

 - 3-week program full-time (15 days): July 10-28, 2023

 - Up to 2 days between April 1 and July 1, 2023 to help with program planning, student selection, and orientation activities for students and mentors (flexible schedule)